api3dao/vitepress-docs/docs/guides/qrng/qrng-remix/index.md

 `RemixQrngExample.sol` contract function
 `fulfillUint256(bytes32 requestId, bytes calldata data)`.

-Select the the **lastRequest** button in Remix again.
+select the **getRandomNumber/getRandomNumberArray** button in Remix again.
 If the callback has been successfully completed the randomNumber will be present.
-The value of **waitingFulfillment** will be _false_.
+The value of **expectingRequestWithIdToBeFulfilled** will be _false_.

 > <img src="./src/qrng-response-complete.png" width="400"/>